armijnhemel/py3buddy/README.md

 * py3buddy.py -- main file with class

+* py3buddydbus.py -- DBus wrapper around the iBuddy, accepts commands in the macro language and executes it

 * py3buddydemo.py -- demo code (panic, looping through all colours, 8 sided
 dice, executing commands)

 * py3buddyearthquake.py -- demo code (monitoring a Twitter channel with earthquake information and shake whenever the earth shakes)

+* py3buddyearthquakedbus.py -- demo code (monitoring a Twitter channel with earthquake information and shake whenever the earth shakes).
+Communicates over DBus with the iBuddy.

 * py3buddypidgin.py -- demo code to process some smileys from Pidgin using DBus